Espyo/Pikifen/README.txt

 An engine that allows users to create their Pikmin fangames easily.

 This project is still under construction, so expect weird things to happen.
-You can find more info on Pikmin Fanon http://www.pikminfanon.com/Pikmin_fangame_engine or by contacting me via IRC, on DarkMyst's #pikipedia.
+You can find more info on Pikmin Fanon http://www.pikminfanon.com/Pikmin_fangame_engine or by contacting me, Espyo, via IRC, on DarkMyst's #pikipedia.

 ===============
 1) Controls